Hellhounds are supernatural animals borne out of folklore that have been part of the legends of many countries around the world for centuries.

 The Hellhound, perhaps unsurprisingly, has links to the Devil.
 Legend has it that a Hellhound will kill a person who has made a deal with a demon, thus allowing their soul to be harvested.

-In some cases, the presence of a Hellhound is enough to kill people — where they are actually said to be literally scared to death.
+In some cases, the presence of a Hellhound is enough to kill people — when they are actually said to be literally scared to death.

 People have also been thought to have committed suicide as a result of being hunted by one of these dastardly creatures.